Rajinikanth: 1978–1989: Experimentation and breakthrough

-In the second half of the 1980s, Rajinikanth acted in commercially successful films such as Naan Sigappu Manithan (1985), Padikkathavan (1985), Mr. Bharath (1986), Velaikaran (1987), Guru Sishyan (1988) and Dharmathin Thalaivan (1988), with Velaikaran earning him his seventh nomination for the Filmfare Award for Best Actor – Tamil.
+In the second half of the 1980s, Rajinikanth acted in commercially successful films, such as Naan Sigappu Manithan (1985), Geraftaar (1985), Padikkathavan (1985), Mr. Bharath (1986), Dosti Dushmani (1986), Velaikaran (1987), Manithan (1987), Insaaf Kaun Karega (1987), Guru Sishyan (1988) and Dharmathin Thalaivan (1988), with Velaikaran earning him his seventh nomination for the Filmfare Award for Best Actor – Tamil.
 In 1988, he made his only American film appearance in Bloodstone, directed by Dwight Little, in which he played an English-speaking Indian taxi driver.
 Rajinikanth finished the decade with films including Rajadhi Raja, Siva, Raja Chinna Roja and Mappillai while also starring in a few Bollywood productions.
 Raja Chinna Roja was the first Indian film to feature live action and animation.

-1990–2001: Commercial stardom

-By the 1990s, Rajinikanth established himself as a commercial entertainer.
-Almost all the films released during this period were highly successful at the box office.
+1990–2010: Superstardom

-He began the decade with a blockbuster in Panakkaran (1990), which was a remake of Amitabh Bachchan's 1981 film Laawaris.
+Rajinikanth began the new decade with a mega blockbuster in Panakkaran (1990), which was a remake of Amitabh Bachchan's 1981 film Laawaris.
 The film earned him his eighth nomination for the Filmfare Award for Best Actor – Tamil.
 His next two Tamil films, the fantasy comedy Athisaya Piravi, (a remake of Chiranjeevi's 1988 film Yamudiki Mogudu) which also released in 1990 and the family drama Dharmadorai (1991), did above-average business at the box office.
 His stint with Bollywood continued since the past decade as he went on to star in more Hindi films.
 Hum released in 1991 saw him doing the second main lead with Amitabh Bachchan became an inspiration for Baashha.
 In 1991, he worked with Mani Ratnam in Thalapathi, which was heavily inspired by the Mahabharata. in which he co-starred with actor Mammooty; the film dealt with the friendship between two unknown characters based on Karna and Duryodhana, respectively, and was set in a more contemporary milieu and was both critically acclaimed and successful upon release.
 He received his ninth nomination for the Filmfare Award for Best Actor – Tamil for the film.
 He went on to appear in remakes of films from other languages, mostly from Hindi and Telugu.
-Annamalai, which released in 1992, was yet another friendship-centric film and was loosely based on the 1987 Bollywood film Khudgarz.
-The film was the first to have a Super Star Title Graphic Card.
+Annaamalai, which released in 1992, was yet another friendship-centric film and was loosely based on the 1987 Bollywood film Khudgarz.
+The film was the first to have the Superstar graphic title card.
 He received his tenth nomination for the Filmfare Award for Best Actor – Tamil for the film.
 Mannan, directed by P. Vasu, a remake of Kannada actor Rajkumar's 1986 blockbuster Anuraga Aralithu, also was released in 1992 and became a box office success.
 Rajinikanth wrote his first screenplay for the film Valli (1993), in which he also made a special appearance.
 He also starred in the film Yajaman, in which he played the role of Vaanavaraayan, a village chieftain.
 His romantic-comedy Veera (1994) was controversial for its climax but went on to become one of the highest-grossing films in 1994.
 That year, he earned his eleventh nomination for the Filmfare Award for Best Actor – Tamil for the action-drama Uzhaippali.